- A level requirements: ABB

 Applicants following the modular Mathematics A Level must be studying A Level Physics or Further Mathematics as the second science (or must be studying at least one Mechanics module in their Mathematics A Level).

 Accepted Science subjects are Biology, Chemistry, Computing, Economics, Electronics, Environmental Science, Further Mathematics, Geography, Geology, Human Biology, Physics, Statistics and Design & Technology - Product Design.

-Acceptable at grade Distinction (any subject) alongside BB at A level including Mathematics and either Physics or Further Maths.
+Acceptable at grade Distinction alongside BB in A Level Mathematics and a second science.

 |BTEC Level 3 Diploma||